ckeditor/ckeditor5/packages/ckeditor5-upload/docs/features/simple-upload-adapter.md

 When the image upload process is initiated, the adapter sends a [`POST`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) request under {@link module:upload/adapters/simpleuploadadapter~SimpleUploadConfig#uploadUrl `config.simpleUpload.uploadUrl`}.

 You can send additional [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) along with the `XMLHttpRequest` to the upload server, e.g. to authenticate the user, using the {@link module:upload/adapters/simpleuploadadapter~SimpleUploadConfig#uploadUrl `config.simpleUpload.headers`} object.

+If you use the {@link module:upload/adapters/simpleuploadadapter~SimpleUploadConfig#withCredentials `config.simpleUpload.withCredentials`} configuration, you may need some [extra HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for the cross–site request to work properly.

 The [`responseType`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/responseType) of the request is always `json`.
 See the [Successful upload](#successful-upload) and [Error handling](#error-handling) sections to learn more.